• Home

 In the meantime, if you would like to see this virtual oil pipeline with your own eyes, spend a few hours trackside at our local railway museum.
 You’re likely to come away with a new appreciation of how much oil moves through North East every day.
 It will also provide food for thought when forming your own opinion about whether pipelines or trains are the better option for moving the oil from drilling rigs to the refineries before reaching the tank in your car.

-Filed Under: North East PA Tagged With: North East Borough, North East Township, oil, railroad
+Filed Under: North East PA, Trains and railroads Tagged With: North East Borough, North East Township, oil, railroad

 1. Everyone has the right to know what their government is doing.